 No. of Pages: 273

 Synopsis: “At school, Connell and Marianne pretend not to know each other.
-He’s popular and well adjusted, a star of the high school football team, while she is lovely, proud and intensely private.
+He’s popular and well-adjusted, a star of the high school football team, while she is lonely, proud, and intensely private.
 But when Connell comes to pick his mother up from her job at Marianne’s house, a strange and indelible connection grows between the two teenagers – one they are determined to conceal.

 A year later, they’re both studying at Trinity College in Dublin.
 Marianne has found her feet in a new social world while Connell hangs at the sidelines, shy and uncertain.
 Throughout their years at university, Marianne and Connell circle each other, straying toward other people and possibilities but always magnetically, irresistibly drawn back together.
 And as she veers into self-destruction and he begins to search for meaning elsewhere, each must confront how far they are willing to go to save each other.”

 That’s it for July.
-How about you dear reader, what books have your purchased?
+How about you dear reader, what books have you purchased?
 Share it in the comment box.